 And it’s way more common than you might think.
-According to a 2016 study, whiplash is one of the most common neck injuries in road accidents, particularly for motorists.
+Based on a study conducted in 2016, whiplash has been identified as one of the most common neck injuries in an accident, especially for motorists.
 Moreover, the Harvard Health Letter wrote that more than a million Americans suffer neck injuries from whiplash each year.

-By the National Institute of Neurological Disorders and Stroke (NINDS)’s definition, whiplash is a soft tissue injury to the neck, which is also called neck sprain or neck strain.
-It is characterized by a collection of symptoms that happen following damage to the neck, usually because of sudden extension and flexion.
+Whiplash is a soft tissue injury to the neck, which is also known as a neck strain or sprain.
+It can be identified based on the number of symptoms that may occur following a forceful impact to the neck, usually due to the sudden extension and flexion.

-It doesn’t take much force in order to have a whiplash.
-In fact, many neck injuries from vehicle accidents occur at speeds as low as 5 to 10 mph.
-While it is commonly thought of as a relatively mild condition, it can cause long-term pain and discomfort.
+It does not require much strength and/or force to trigger a whiplash.
+Many neck injuries caused by an accident typically happen at speeds of 5 to 10 mph.
+Even though a whiplash is considered as a mild condition, it can still cause long-term pain and discomfort.

-Most people who have whiplash feel better within a few weeks and don’t seem to have any lasting effects.
-However, a whiplash is actually a very serious medical injury.
-It primarily depends on the extent of the overextension of the soft tissues and ligaments in the neck.
-People who experience a whiplash can possibly continue to have pain for several months or years after the initial date of the injury.
+Everyone handles whiplash differently.
+Most people could feel better within days or weeks after the accident.
+However, others may endure serious medical injury.
+It mostly depends on the extent of the overextension of the soft tissues and ligaments in the neck.
+Moderate to severe whiplash can cause an individual to suffer from serious pain that may last for months or even years after the initial date of the injury.
 When a whiplash is the result of someone else’s negligence — like in the event of a traffic accident — it’s important to hold the at-fault driver accountable.

-According to the Insurance Institute for Highway Safety (IIHS), which is funded by auto insurers, neck sprains and strains are the most frequently reported injuries every year.
-Moreover, taller people, especially women, are most susceptible.
+According to the Insurance Institute for Highway Safety (IIHS), neck sprains and strains are the most common injuries reported in accidents each year.
+Those who are tall, especially women, are more prone to a neck injury.

-As aforementioned, whiplash typically occurs when the head is forcefully and quickly thrown backward and then forward.
-This motion can injure bones in the spine, disks between the bones, ligaments, muscles, nerves, and other tissues of the neck.
+As aforementioned, sudden and forceful impact to the head can trigger a whiplash.
+An individual may quickly get thrown backward and forward, thus creating motion that can damage bones, such as those located in the spine, ligaments, nerves, disks between the bones, muscles, and other tissues in the neck.